swsnu/swppfall2020/hw3/README.md

 "backend": "copy /y api￦￦db.json api￦￦_db.json && json-server --watch api￦￦_db.json --routes api￦￦routes.json --port 8000"
 ```

-To run server, just type following command at the root of the project
+To run the server, just type following command at the root of the project
 ```
 $ yarn install (only for the first time)
 $ yarn run backend (or npm run backend)